dida-do/eurocropsml/README.md

 The ready-to-use EuroCopsML dataset is developed for the purpose of improving and benchmarking few-shot crop type classification methods.

-EuroCropsML is based on [version 9](https://zenodo.org/records/10118572) of [EuroCrops](https://github.com/maja601/EuroCrops), an open-source collection of remote sensing reference data for agriculture from countries of the European Union.
+EuroCropsML is based on [Version 9](https://zenodo.org/records/10118572) of [EuroCrops](https://github.com/maja601/EuroCrops), an open-source collection of remote sensing reference data for agriculture from countries of the European Union.
 <!-- project-background-end -->

 <!-- further-info-begin -->